-, the Interconnection Customer ("IC"), has submitted a completed Interconnection Request ("IR") to Southern California Edison ("SCE"), the Distribution Provider, for its proposed The IC's IR requested Full Capacity Deliverability Status ("FCDS") for the Generating Facility.
-The proposed Generating Facility includes a battery energy storage system ("BESS") and the IC has requested Firm Charging Distribution Service analysis which will be included in Attachment 9 to this Appendix A. In addition, the IC requested an In-Service Date ("ISD") and Commercial Operating Date ("COD") of The estimated duration required for licensing, engineering, detailed design, procurement, and construction requirements to interconnect the Generating Facility.
+Interconnection Request ("IR") to Southern California Edison ("SCE"), the Distribution Provider, for its proposed The IC's IR requested Full Capacity Deliverability Status ("FCDS") for the Generating Facility.
+The proposed Generating Facility includes a battery energy storage system ("BESS") and the IC has requested Firm Charging Distribution Service analysis which will be included in Attachment 9 to this Appendix A. In addition, the IC requested an In-Service Date ("ISD") and Commercial Operating Date ("COD") o respectively.
+However, the ISD and COD for the Generating Facility will depend on the estimated duration required for licensing, engineering, detailed design, procurement, and construction requirements to interconnect the Generating Facility.
 The estimated duration for these activities would commence after the Generator Interconnection Agreement ("GIA") for the Generating Facility has been executed and/or filed at the Federal Energy Regulatory Commission ("FERC") for acceptance and funded.

 In accordance with FERC's approved SCE's Wholesale Distribution Access Tariff ("WDAT") Attachment I Generator Interconnection Procedures ("GIP"), the Generating Facility was grouped with Queue Cluster 14 ("QC14") Phase I projects to determine the impacts of the group as well as impacts of the Generating Facility on SCE's Distribution System and the ISO Grid.
-An Area Report and, where applicable, a Subtransmission Assessment Report ("SAR") have been prepared separately to discuss the combined impacts of all projects on the ISO Grid and to the distribution facilities served out of the Generating kV System, respectively.
+An Area Report and, where applicable, a Subtransmission Assessment Report ("SAR") have been prepared separately to discuss the combined impacts of all projects on the ISO Grid and to the distribution facilities served out of the System, respectively.
 This Appendix A report focuses only on the impacts or impact contributions of the Generating Facility to SCE's Electric System and is not intended to supersede any contractual terms or conditions specified in a forthcoming GIA.